 COMMAND ALKON INCORPORATED

-These are the Terms & Conditions that apply to Attendees at Command Alkon Incorporated (“CAI”) events produced and presented by CAI.
+These are the Terms & Conditions that apply to Delegates, Exhibitors, Sponsors and Employees at Command Alkon Incorporated (“CAI”) events produced and presented by CAI.

 Payments: All bookings made prior to the event must be paid in full to guarantee registration.